Myvizhi5/Ex.No.-1.1---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

-# Ex.No.-1.1-Design and Draft the given 2D Sketches in modelling software.
+# Ex.No.-1.1-Design and Draft the given 2D Sketches in modelling software.+
+Name:Myvizhi S
+Ref no:24900192

 ## AIM